ARM-software/lisa/doc/source/writing_extensions.rst

                     iteration or at the end of the run, after all of the results have been collected.

-You create an extension by subclassing the appropriate base class, defining appropriate methods and attributes, and putting the .py file with the class into an appropriate subdirectory under ``~/.workload_automation`` (there is one for each extension type).
+You create an plugin by subclassing the appropriate base class, defining appropriate methods and attributes, and putting the .py file with the class into an appropriate subdirectory under ``~/.workload_automation`` (there is one for each plugin type).

-Extension Basics
+Plugin Basics
 ================

-This sub-section covers things common to implementing extensions of all types.
+This sub-section covers things common to implementing plugins of all types.
-It is recommended you familiarize  yourself with the information here before proceeding onto guidance for specific extension types.
+It is recommended you familiarize  yourself with the information here before proceeding onto guidance for specific plugin types.

-To create an extension, you basically subclass an appropriate base class and them implement the appropriate methods
+To create an plugin, you basically subclass an appropriate base class and them implement the appropriate methods

 The Context
 -----------

-The majority of methods in extensions accept a context argument.
+The majority of methods in plugins accept a context argument.
 This is an instance of :class:`wlauto.core.execution.ExecutionContext`.
 If contains of information about current state of execution of WA and keeps track of things like which workload is currently running and the current iteration.